I recently posted a poll asking the question:

 - Embrace technology to remain relevant – those considering a career in the profession wish to embrace advanced technologies.
 While certain firms can fulfil that wish, others are lagging.
 Bridging the technology gap is a strategic imperative for the profession.

 In Barden, we understand that each team, role, and requirement is unique.
-If you would like to discuss what tactics and approaches would suit you, please contact Aoibhín Byrne, our Audit Talent Advisor here in Barden (aoibhin.byrne@barden.ie); we’re where leaders go before they start hiring Audit talent.
+If you would like to discuss what tactics and approaches would suit you, please feel free to contact Aoibhín Byrne, our Audit Talent Advisor & Recruiter here in Barden (aoibhin.byrne@barden.ie); we’re where leaders go before they start looking for Audit talent.

 Ireland’s engineering profession is a dynamic and vital sector, encompassing a wide range of disciplines such as civil, mechanical, electrical, and chemical engineering.
 The profession is known for its strong export performance, with engineering products and services accounting for a substantial portion of national exports.